Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: New Attack Pattern: MEV Phishing Attack

 \section{New Attack Pattern: MEV Phishing Attack}

-In this section, we delve into the attacks identified in~\autoref{sec:evaluation-attacks} to understand how they occurred.
-Similar to the ``Destroyer Inu'' Attack (\autoref{sec:destroyer-inu}), in all these incidents, the adversary lures the victim into interacting with their malicious contract by creating a special MEV opportunity.
-Once searchers try to capture this MEV opportunity via their MEV bot, they fall into the phishing trap, as the malicious contract is now embedded in their MEV supply chain.
+In this section, we delve into the attacks identified in~\autoref{sec:evaluation-attacks} to understand how they occurred and to show that our vulnerability oracle matches real-world exploitation patterns.

+As in the ``Destroyer Inu'' attack (\autoref{sec:destroyer-inu}), the adversary in each incident creates a special MEV opportunity to lure the victim into interacting with an attacker-controlled contract.
+Once searchers try to capture this MEV opportunity via their MEV bot, they fall into the phishing trap, as the malicious contract is now embedded in their MEV supply chain, enabling a malicious \texttt{CALL} with adversary-controlled or risky parameters.
 We refer to these as \textit{MEV phishing attacks} and further categorize them into two types based on the attack vectors: \textit{token-based} and \textit{pool-based} MEV phishing attacks, comprising 101 and 3 incidents, respectively.
-A typical example of the first is the ``Destroyer Inu'' Attack discussed in~\autoref{sec:destroyer-inu}.
-For pool-based attacks, a malicious pool (e.g., \href{https://etherscan.io/address/0x0EF9fA37Ff64F8e08a408f0885f1Fa083F5873Fa}{0x0EF...3Fa}) can exploit searchers when a swap occurs within it.
+We provide a detailed analysis of both attack types in~\autoref{sec:additional-mev-phishing-attacks}.

-Beyond malicious tokens and pools, the adversary can also launch attacks from other components in the MEV supply chain.
-To investigate such attacks, we modified existing heuristics to identify components that, in theory, should not invoke the bot contract but do so in practice.
-This led us to identify the refund address~---~a component theoretically supposed to only receive refunds from searchers in exchange for providing MEV opportunities~\cite{bloXrouteBackRunMe}, and that should not interact with the bot contract.
-We refer to this as \textit{refund-based} attacks.
+Beyond malicious tokens and pools, we identify a distinct class of attacks originating from other components in the MEV supply chain.
+To investigate such attacks, we modify existing heuristics to detect components that, in principle, should not invoke the bot contract but do so in practice.
+This led us to identify the refund address---a component that, in principle, should only receive refunds from searchers in exchange for providing MEV opportunities~\cite{bloXrouteBackRunMe}, and that should not interact with the bot contract.
+We refer to this class as \textit{refund-based} attacks.
 To provide a better understanding of how real-world attackers exploit asset management vulnerabilities through sophisticated MEV phishing strategies, we present a case study of refund-based attacks.
 This novel attack vector is exemplified by a real-world transaction \href{https://etherscan.io/tx/0x26361798094d7532c0b8dfbed4c857265c66391040eef07f91fafcd420d47df0}{0x263$\dots$df0}.